bright/new-www/content/blog/2020-10-06-an-ode-to-product-mindset-and-developers-who-know-how-to-ride-a-bike.md

 * For exploring mechanisms behind successful product management - "Product Leadership" by Richard Banfield, Martin Eriksson & Nate Walkingshaw
 * Bonus source - [Kent Beck’s newsletter](https://tidyfirst.substack.com/) with lots of code related ideas, but his main goal now is to “Help Geeks Feel Safe In The World” so plenty of soft skills and product related content as well.

-It's all just Agile, in the end :)
+It's all just Agile in the end :)